hanishkvc/prgs-health-covid19-analtoolkit/README.md

 ##### date field

+The logic assumes that libreoffice is configured for language setting to have date format of DD/MM/YYYY (for ex: English-India).

-If the xls to csv conversion generates the date field in a format different from MM/DD/YYYY, on your machine, then edit the iY, iM, iD arguments passed within EUWorldDataSrc.conv_date func of EUWorld datasrc class.
+If the xls to csv conversion generates the date field in a format different from DD/MM/YYYY, on your machine, then edit the iY, iM, iD arguments passed within EUWorldDataSrc.conv_date func of EUWorld datasrc class.
+OR ELSE, change the date format in language setting of libreoffice to DD/MM/YYYY format.

 ##### loading libreoffice